-Liaise with Council Lifeguards regarding lifesaving and beach patrol matters, ensuring effective communication and coordination;
+Club Captain – shall lead the Captain’s Portfolio by;

+Subject to SLSA policies, be responsible for the general conduct of Members during Club activities;

+To have authority to make immediate decisions during any Club activity per by-law 11 Urgent Operational and Conduct Authority;

+To liaise with Council Lifeguards regarding activities on the beach that may include lifesaving, beach patrol matters, education matters including the conduct of educational training on the beach, competition matters including the conduct of surf sports training on the beach, club championships and carnivals ensuring effective communication and coordination between Council Lifegaurds, Officers, Non-Club Club Offices and Position Holders;

+Representing the Club at District and Surf Lifesaving Sydney (SLSS) lifesaving meetings as required.

 Director of Administration - is responsible for the administrative governance of the Club and the oversight of all administrative systems, processes and records.
 In addition to the duties set out in clause 23 of the Constitution, the Director of Administration must;

 Oversee the Club’s administrative systems, processes and governance‑related administrative functions;